mochajs/mocha/docs/index.md

     --harmony<_classes,_generators,...>     all node --harmony* flags are available --preserve-symlinks                     Instructs the module loader to preserve symbolic links when resolving and caching modules
     --icu-data-dir                          include ICU data
-    --inline-diffs                          display actual/expected differences inline within each string --no-diff                               do not show a diff on failure --inspect                               activate devtools in chrome
+    --max-old-space-size                    max size of the old generation (in Mbytes) --inline-diffs                          display actual/expected differences inline within each string --no-diff                               do not show a diff on failure --inspect                               activate devtools in chrome